nenad-zivkovic/yii2-basic-template/README.md

 You are done, you can start your application in your browser.

-> Note: First user that signs up will get 'The Creator' (super admin) role.
+> Note: First user that signs up will get 'theCreator' (super admin) role.
 This is supposed to be you.
-This role have all possible super powers :) .
+This role have all possible super powers :-) .
 Every other user that signs up after the first one will get 'member' role.
 Member is just normal authenticated user.

 Testing
 -------------------